 Carbon Monoxide Safety

-Central York Fire Services (CYFS) has been responding to calls from residents whose carbon monoxide detectors have been activated in the home.
+Central York Fire Services (CYFS) has been responding to calls from residents whose carbon monoxide alarms have been activated in the home.
 Investigation has revealed that several of these calls were due to snow blocking the exhaust vents.
 CYFS reminds residents to inspect the exhaust vents for your gas dryer, furnace wood burning or gas stove, fireplace and heat recovery ventilator to ensure they are not obstructed by snow build-up during and after a snowfall.

 Carbon Monoxide safety tips: